MicrosoftDocs/win32/desktop-src/SecCertEnroll/about-key-recovery-server.md

 ---
-Description: 'A Microsoft certification authority (CA) can be configured to archive and recover the private key associated with the public key submitted in the certificate request.' ms.assetid: 'c6535dbf-c3fe-4f70-9a70-02805253a651'
+Description: A Microsoft certification authority (CA) can be configured to archive and recover the private key associated with the public key submitted in the certificate request. ms.assetid: c6535dbf-c3fe-4f70-9a70-02805253a651
 title: Key Recovery Server
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Key Recovery Server